 - 20% for savings and debt

 Remember, this framework is just a guide, and it’s not going to be right for everyone.
-For example, Brandon and I have $150,000 of debt that we’re currently paying off, so we spend more than 20% of our budget on savings and debt.
+For example, when Brandon and I had $150,000 of debt that we were paying off, we would spend more than 20% of our budget on savings and debt.

 Listen, I know it’s popular advice in the personal finance community to have separate bank accounts for your different savings goals.
 At some point, though, it all becomes more work than it’s really worth.
 And if you have a good system in place, you don’t need a bunch of different bank accounts.

-First, popular online banks such as Ally and Capital One allow you to set up “buckets” within a single savings account where you designate different cash for different purposes.
+First, popular online banks such as Ally (the one I personalize use) allow you to set up “buckets” within a single savings account where you designate different cash for different purposes.

 Additionally, budgeting apps such as You Need a Budget (YNAB) allow you to budget money for certain purposes.
-My banking app might say I have $10,000 in my savings account, but I can look at YNAB and see that I have $5,000 budgeting for my emergency fund and $5,000 budget for RV renovations.
+My banking app might say I have $10,000 in my savings account, but I can look at YNAB and see that I have $X budgeted for my emergency fund and $X budgeted for our new car.

 I don’t know about you, but I have a lot of monthly bills.
-Every month I’m paying bills such as rent, renters insurance, utilities, phone bill, etc. We also pay off our credit card each month so we never carry a balance.
+Every month I pay bills such as my mortgage, car insurance, utilities, phone bill, and more.
+We also pay off our credit card each month so we never carry a balance.

 If I had to manually log onto my various accounts throughout the month to pay my bills, that would be a huge pain.
 In fact, I would probably forget once in a while, and that would cause a whole different set of problems.

-But now there are apps that allow you to take out mini loans for large purchases.
+But now, there are buy now, pay later apps that allow you to take out mini loans for large purchases.
 That way, instead of paying the total amount upfront, you’re paying it off over six months or so.